Choosing the best home office chair

 - stocks hundreds of ergonomic chairs that you can filter by colour.
 Expect to spend around £50-150

-- thousands of options sorted by popular categories including 'executive office chair', 'high back office chair' and 'ergonomic office chair'
+- has thousands of options sorted by popular categories including 'executive office chair', 'high back office chair' and 'ergonomic office chair'

 - has swivel chairs, stools and office chairs.
 Its priciest office chair with armrests, the HATTEFJÄLL, is £275